credo-ai/credoai_lens/docs/pages/setup.rst

 **Pip**

 Lens is on PyPi and can be installed using pip.
-The below will install the latest stable release of the package.

 ::